 We’ve had many wins for kids by passing policies that will benefit children and families with the help of state leaders and gracious support from our donors.

-- Protect victims of child abuse – SB 60 better protects child victims of abuse by allowing in court a child’s more generalized testimony of repeated abuse, known as a continuous course of conduct.
+- Protected victims of child abuse – SB 60 better protects child victims of abuse by allowing in court a child’s more generalized testimony of repeated abuse, known as a continuous course of conduct.

 - Equipped all educators to know how to recognize and report child abuse – SB 119 ensures all public school educators receive important information about child abuse and neglect so they can help protect children.